 This morning, Business News Daily reported on the “Social Media Power Hour” event, a panel moderated by Lolly Wolly Doodle founder Brandi Temple that explored best practices and general advice for businesses on social media.
 The first half of the panel featured representatives from Twitter, Pinterest and LinkedIn, who shared some insider secrets about their sites.
 For the second half, Temple switched gears and invited Carrie Kerpen, president and CEO of brand communications firm Likeable Media, and Caroline Ghosn, founder and CEO of Gen Y women’s online community Levo League, to discuss the role social media plays in their startups’ success.

 Based on the panel discussion, here are a few of Kerpen and Ghosn's best tips for their fellow entrepreneurs on growing and branding a business on social media.
-[For a side-by-side comparison of the best social media marketing services, visit our sister site Top Ten Reviews.]
+[Read related article: Best Social Media Marketing Solutions for Small Businesses]

 Tailor your strategies to the network.
 During the first portion of the panel, Brinn Sanders (small business marketing manager, Twitter) said that one of the biggest social media mistakes a business can make is to think that it can use the same content strategy for all social networks.
 Kerpen reiterated this point, noting that her business uses networks differently based on its objectives for each.